History of Lorde in Timeline

 Loading Video...

-In 2025, Billboard ranked Lorde at number 44 on its "Top 100 Women Artists of the 21st Century" list.
+Billboard ranked Lorde number 44 on its list of the "Top 100 Women Artists of the 21st Century" in 2025.

-In 2025, Lorde is set to release her fourth studio album, "Virgin", in collaboration with Jim-E Stack.
-The album marks a return to electronic-based pop music.
+In 2025, Lorde is set to release her fourth studio album, Virgin, on which she collaborated with Jim-E Stack.
+The album marks her return to electronic-based pop music, which garnered more critical acclaim.